Economic Revitalization

 Return to Office

-Average daily worker foot traffic (Monday–Friday)
+Average weekday worker foot traffic compared to 2019

 Hotel Room Demand